 “Women who eat a high animal fat diet have an increased breast cancer risk,” says Smekens.
 “A traditional Mediterranean diet, low in animal fat and high in monounsaturated fats, may explain part of why this particular diet is beneficial for breast health.”

 Avocados are a good source of healthy fats as well as other important nutrients that help maintain overall health.
 Some of these nutritional elements have been shown to be helpful in reducing breast cancer risk.

 “Olive oil and avocados are foods with high levels of monounsaturated fats.
 Previous research has shown reduced risk of aggressive breast cancer in women consuming diets rich in olive oil,” says Smekens.

 B vitamins help you turn food into energy.
 They also support nervous system and blood cell growth.
-A 1-cup serving of raw avocado gives you around 30 percent of your daily target of folate, as well as a good amount of vitamin B-6 and niacin.
+A 1-cup serving of raw avocado gives you around

 A 2011 report followed breast cancer rates over a nine-year period in women who had little access to fortified foods and supplements, meaning they got most of their nutrients from unprocessed sources.

 Women who consumed more B vitamins were found to have lower breast cancer rates.